Elhambasir/MyPortfolio/README.md

 ### Deployment

-You can deploy this project using: It is not compatable with different screen.
+You can deploy this project using: GitHub

 <!-- AUTHORS -->